-In 2014, I was looking for wildlife sanctuaries and rescues to connect with in Southern California when a colleague told me about animal care specialists, Kevin and Wendy Yates.
-Wendy, daughter of a ornithologist and Kevin, an animal behaviorist with San Diego Zoo Global,created a non-profit animal sanctuary in Valley Center, CA. After a wild fire destroyed their home in 2003, the community poured with love and kindness and they felt the urge to give back in the best way they knew how: Create an animal center to promote conservation and increase connections between humankind and nature.
+In 2014, I was looking for wildlife sanctuaries and rescues to connect within Southern California when a colleague told me about animal care specialists, Kevin and Wendy Yates.
+Wendy, daughter of an ornithologist and Kevin, an animal behaviorist with San Diego Zoo Global, created a non-profit animal sanctuary in Valley Center, CA. After a wildfire destroyed their home in 2003, the community poured with love and kindness and they felt the urge to give back in the best way they knew how: Create an animal center to promote conservation and increase connections between humankind and nature.
 They named it, Nurtured by Nature.

 After I learned their story and got to know them a little more, I observed their programs and the operations of their facility.
 I quickly became a big fan of the Yates and their mission.